JadeChan03/stock_dashboard/README.md

 ## Technical Approach

-This project is built with a modular and reproducible architecture using Docker Compose.
-Each component is isolated in its own container, allowing for easy deployment and scalability.
+This project is a full-stack, containerized monitoring application that fetches real-time stock prices and visualizes them in Grafana dashboards.
+It leverages Python, Prometheus, and Grafana, all orchestrated with Docker Compose for easy deployment and reproducibility.

 ### Data Flow